Hello!

 Working for our organisation

-We aim to attract and retain a diverse, talented and committed workforce, who are caring and compassionate, and able to meet the demands of the modern NHS now and in the future.
+We aim to attract and retain a diverse, talented and committed workforce, who are caring and compassionate, and therefore able to meet the demands of the modern NHS now and in the future.
 In return we can offer a dynamic working environment in which to build a career.

 Detailed job description and main responsibilities